mtjrider/envs/readme.md

 `make install.rapids`

 Installs conda, and the builds a conda environment called `rapids` with packages specified by `conda-environments/rapids-linux.yml`

-Note: this only works on supported linux distributions
+Note: this only works on a linux distribution

 ---